w3c/wai-InvolveUsersAll/index.md

 interacting with the web.
 For example, some [assistive technologies](#at){.termref} (AT) are complicated and difficult to learn.
 A user with insufficient experience may not know how to use the AT effectively.
-On the other hand, a very advanced user might know uncommon work-arounds to overcome problems in a website that the "average" user would not be able to handle.
+But a very advanced user might know uncommon work-arounds to overcome problems in a website that the "average" user would not be able to handle.